iqra22topak22/Book-AI/physical-ai-course/blog/2019-05-29-long-blog-post.md

 Starting this blog is more than just publishing a page on the internet — it is the beginning of a chapter I’ve been preparing for through every line of code I’ve written, every bug I’ve solved, and every dream I’ve carried within me.

-My name is Anusha Akhter, and this is the story of how I stepped into the world of Artificial Intelligence, Robotics, and Programming — a world that continues to shape my identity, my ambitions, and my future.
+My name is Iqra mushtaq, and this is the story of how I stepped into the world of Artificial Intelligence, Robotics, and Programming — a world that continues to shape my identity, my ambitions, and my future.

 🌱 How It All Began